 Symptoms of grief

-Everyone experiences the universal experience of grief and loss differently and the following symptoms may be experienced when experiencing grief and loss.
-It is important to note that everyone’s experience is different and as a result, not all symptoms may not be captured in the following list.
-Grief and loss can be experienced as a result of a death, (either a person or a pet), a breakdown of a relationship, loss of a job, moving to a new suburb, state or country, development/diagnosis of a chronic and/or a terminal illness, loss of dreams,
+Grief and loss can be experienced as a result of many things, including death, (either of a person or a pet), a breakdown of a relationship, loss of a job, moving to a new suburb, state or country, diagnosis of a chronic or terminal illness, loss of dreams.

 A person may experience an intensity of shifting levels of emotional pain in relation to the loss and grief, which may result in the person feeling that they are on a roller coaster.
-Often this emotional pain may be also experienced as physical symptoms, inclusive of extreme tiredness, heart palpitations, feeling like your heart is aching or literally breaking, dizziness, yawning, a sense of physical unreality, feeling distracted, finding it hard to follow conversation, forgetfulness, feeling like there is a light switched turned on in your head and you are unable to relax or sleep, stomach cramps, butterflies in the stomach, over all body tension, nausea, loss of appetite, sleeping for long periods of time, which is outside your normal sleep cycle, feeling very foggy and headaches are some of the symptoms you may experience when dealing with grief and loss.
+Often this emotional pain may be also be experienced as physical symptoms.
+Here are some of the symptoms you may experience when dealing with grief and loss:

 How to support someone who is grieving

 It is natural and a common experience to feel unsure, uncomfortable or overwhelmed about what to say when someone is grieving.